worldbank/repkit/src/vignettes/ado-management-with-repado.md

-The other aspect to consider is that, even after `repado` is set up in the project code, each user needs to install `repkit` on their own computers for `repado` before the functionality will work on their computers.
+The other aspect to consider is that, even after `repado` is set up in the project code, each user needs to install `repkit` on their own computers before the `repado` functionality will work on their computers.
 This is the case even if `repkit` is installed in the project ado-folder.
 Below, we suggest our recommended mitigation for this aspect, as well as an alternative approach that